Martha's Swiss Meringue Buttercream

-This sweet Swiss-meringue buttercream from "Martha Stewart's Cooking School" is perfect for frosting cakes.
+This sweet Swiss meringue buttercream from "Martha Stewart's Cooking School" is perfect for frosting our Orange Almond Cake or any dessert you please.

 - 1 1/2 cups sugar